laurencw348/applewebsite/documents/design-journey.md

 2. You are at the Apple Festival and want to find out when your favorite band, 'Rock Around', is playing.

 3. You are deciding whether to attend the Apple Festival and want to find out whether the festival sells food that meets your dietary requirements.

+4. You are going to visiting Ithaca for the weekend and plan to arrive on September 24th at around 4pm.
+Identify whether you will be able to attend the festival.

 ### User 1 - Testing Notes (Milestone 3)
 > When conducting user testing, you should take notes during the test.
 Place your notes here.

-TODO
+Task 1: Participant clicks on 'Directions and Parking' and carefully reads each section.
+Scrolls down, and identifies the phone number, saying they would call that number.

+Task 2: Participant clicks on the 'Things to Do' page.
+Participant scrolls up and down.
+Particpant clicks on the 'Home' page, stays on this page for a few seconds.
+Next user hovers over each link in the nav bar for a few seconds.
+Participant clicks on 'Things to Do' and reads each paragraph carefully.
+Participant scrolls down.
+Participant says 'Oh right here, I didn't see this.
+Saturday at 12pm.'

+Task 4: Participant clicks on the Home page.
+Participant asks 'Which date again?' and I repeat the date.
+Participant replies 'No', because it is going to be closed that day.

+Task 3: Participant clicks on the 'Things to Buy' page.
+Participant says 'Oh I'm gluten free so they wouldn't be selling anything I can eat.'

 ### User 1 (Milestone 3)